eoPortal

 • November 9, 2017: Microwave radio signals are able to pass freely through Earth’s atmosphere as well as empty space.
 They play a role in just about everything, including mission telemetry and telecommands, satellite services and broadcasting, navigation and timing signals and radar, along with other forms of active remote sensing.
 43)

-Figure 27: Natanael Ayllon, ESA payload engineer, showing a prototype transmit/receive module on a single chip (image credit: ESA - SJM Photography)
+Figure 19: Natanael Ayllon, ESA payload engineer, showing a prototype transmit/receive module on a single chip (image credit: ESA - SJM Photography)

 • October 2016: The SRR (System Requirements Review) was conducted in the summer of 2016.
-A successful SRR is an important step in the Project’s life cycle because it begins the procurement of the individual satellite components and the build-up of the full industrial consortium.
-Ground-based and airborne campaigns to collect data to support the algorithm development and validation are being conducted, underpinned by a study to tackle the end-to-end performance calibration of a P-band synthetic aperture radar system in the presence of the ionosphere.
+A successful SRR is an important step in the project’s life cycle because it begins the procurement of the individual satellite components and the build-up of the full industrial consortium.
+Ground-based and airborne campaigns to collect data to support the algorithm development and validation were conducted, underpinned by a study to tackle the end-to-end performance calibration of a P-band synthetic aperture radar system in the presence of the ionosphere.
 45)

 - The spacecraft will carry the first spaceborne P-band synthetic aperture radar to deliver exceptionally accurate maps of tropical, temperate and boreal forest biomass that are not obtainable by ground measurement techniques.
 The mission will collect frequent information on global forests to determine the distribution of above-ground biomass in these forests and measure annual changes.
 The five-year mission will witness at least eight growth cycles in the world's forests.